Rengsdorf

-Rengsdorf is a municipality in the district of Neuwied, in Rhineland-Palatinate, Germany.
+Rengsdorf (/de/) is a municipality in the district of Neuwied, in Rhineland-Palatinate, Germany.
 It is situated in the Westerwald, approx. 10 km north of Neuwied.

 Rengsdorf is the seat of the Verbandsgemeinde ("collective municipality") Rengsdorf-Waldbreitbach.

 Today Rengsdorf is a regional well known Heilklimatischer Kurort ("air spa") with popular forest walks.
 The Rheinsteig, a 320 km hiking trail, also passes by the village.

+In 1926, an outdoor swimming pool was opened using the water of the small river Völkerwiesenbach, supported by Fritz Henkel, the founder of Henkel.
+In 1966, it was replaced by a new one, located above the old one.